With end of Afghan war in sight, Europe pushes business

 Herat’s $1-billion a year economy, mostly from agriculture, industry and mining, led the province to contribute almost a fifth of the country’s revenue last year.

-“Afghanistan is slowly, slowly becoming another country, moving from the Kabul-centric way of things,” Italian ambassador Luciano Pezzotti, whose embassy and military organized the EU trip to Herat, told Reuters.
+“Afghanistan is slowly, slowly becoming another country, moving from the Kabul-centric way of things,” Italian ambassador Luciano Pezzotti, whose embassy and military organised the EU trip to Herat, told Reuters.

 The fourth-largest contributor to the NATO-led war, almost all of Italy’s 3,000 troops are in Herat.